 But what does each product do, exactly?
 How much of a difference can it make in youthening skin?
 “Retinol is a topically applied product that is derived from vitamin A. When it penetrates the skin, it is converted to retinoic acid, which has anti-aging effects,” says Dolitsky.
 “It can gradually reduce fine lines and uneven skin pigmentation.”

 On the other side of the spectrum are the skincare acids.
-“A skincare acid is a product that has acidic pH.
+“Skincare acid is a product that has acidic pH.
 These products are usually used to help improve skin tone and texture and work by normalizing the outer layer of the skin called [the] epidermis,” says Goldenberg.
 But there are different types — alpha hydroxy acids and beta hydroxy acids.
 “The [acids] commonly encountered in cosmetic products are glycolic acid, lactic acid and citric acid … They can reduce clogged pores and acne, help improve skin texture, radiance and fine lines,” adds Dolitsky.
 Acids can be used in the morning to slough off dead skin cells that overturn during the night, leaving glowing skin behind by chemically exfoliating your face.

-So, how do these products react during the summer?
+So, how do these products react with your summer skin?
 The simple answer: the same as the rest of the year.
 And it is safe to use them year-round — although, you should consult with your dermatologist before adding a new product into your routine.
 It’s also important to keep an eye on your skin as the weather starts to warm; different people can have different reactions, so it’s possible you might have a sensitivity.
 If you do notice anything strange, it’s best to consult your doctor.